C-Juliette/EncodeR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of EncodeR is to …
+The goal of encodeR is to …

 ## Installation